Last reviewed on 7th September 2023 by Martin Alexander (Mortgage Advisor)

-Having a mortgage broker that has the experience of dealing with taxi driver mortgages can be very useful.
+Having a mortgage broker who has experience in dealing with taxi driver mortgages can be very useful.
 Our specialists secure mortgages for taxi drivers regularly.
-A lot of the success is a result of how well mortgage applications are structured.Enquire Now
+A lot of the success is a result of how well mortgage applications are structured.

 How are mortgages for taxi drivers assessed?

-This is great as it reduces your tax bill, but on the other hand, it also reduces your net income amount.
-This isn’t great for when you need a mortgage, as lenders use net profit to calculate affordability.
-This can cause huge issues for when you need to borrow a specific amount to secure a property.
+This is great as it reduces your tax bill, but it also reduces your net income amount.
+This isn’t great for when you need a mortgage, as lenders will use your net profit to calculate affordability.
+Furthermore, declaring a low income can cause huge issues when you need to borrow a specific amount to secure a property.

-Lenders will make other assessments, such as your credit and any other outstanding loans you have for example.
-If you have financial arrangements for cars or have had credit issues, this will make getting a mortgage even more difficult.
+Lenders will make other assessments, such as credit checks and any other outstanding loans you have for example.
+If you have financial arrangements for cars or have had credit issues, getting a mortgage will be even more difficult.

 If you need a buy to let mortgage, then some lenders may accept borrowers without having to prove their income.
 This is because certain lenders make assessments on the rental income that the buy to let can potentially generate.

-This can be frustrating, as you know you’re more than capable of taking a mortgage on.
+This can be frustrating, as you know you’re more than capable of repaying a mortgage.
 Nonetheless, lenders will need to see clear evidence that your income meets the affordability of the mortgage you’re applying for.
-Certain lenders will be better suited depending on your own financial circumstances and how much you need to borrow.
-This brings us on to our next point.
+Certain lenders will be better suited depending on your own financial circumstances and the amount you need to borrow.
+This brings us to our next point.

 How much can I borrow as a taxi driver?

-If you’re a self-employed taxi driver, then most lenders will calculate your affordability based on 3-5x your declared net profit.
-The reason why lenders vary in how they make assessments, simply depends on their appetite for risk.
+If you’re a self-employed taxi driver, then most lenders will calculate your affordability based on three to five times your declared net profit.
+The reason why lenders vary in how they make assessments simply depends on their appetite for risk.

-This is yet another reason why having a mortgage broker by your side can be vital.
-If you’re looking to borrow 4-5x your net profit amount, then we’d highly recommend consulting an advisor.
+This is yet another reason why having a mortgage broker by your side can be so important.
+If you’re looking to borrow four to five times your net profit amount, then we’d highly recommend consulting an advisor.
 This is so that your application is put forward to lenders that suit your criteria.